cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Implementation of CPace cipher suites

-## Function for calculating generator strings generator\_string()
+## Common function for calculating generator strings generator\_string()

-The different cipher suites for CPace defined in the upcoming sections share the same method for combining all of PRS, CI, sid and a domain-separation string G.DSI to a generator string.
+The different cipher suites for CPace defined in the upcoming sections share the same method for combining the individual strings PRS, CI, sid and the domain-separation string G.DSI to a generator string.

-With generator\_string(PRS,DSI,CI,sid, H.s\_in\_bytes) we denote a function that returns the string prefix\_free\_cat(PRS,zero\_bytes(len\_zpad), DSI, CI, sid) in which all input strings are concatenated.
+- generator\_string(PRS,DSI,CI,sid, s) we denotes a function that returns the string prefix\_free\_cat(PRS,zero\_bytes(len\_zpad), DSI, CI, sid) in which all input strings are concatenated.

-The zero padding is designed such that the encoding of PRS together with the zero padding field completely fills the first input block of the hash.
+- The zero padding of length len\_zpad is designed such that the encoding of PRS together with the zero padding field completely fills the first input block of the hash.
+As a result the number of bytes to hash becomes independent of the actual length of the password (PRS).
-The length len\_zpad of the zero padding SHALL BE len\_zpad = MAX(0, H.s\_in\_bytes - len(prepend\_length(PRS)) - 1).
+The length len\_zpad of the zero padding field SHALL BE len\_zpad = MAX(0, H.s\_in\_bytes - len(prepend\_length(PRS)) - 1).
 The following reference code implements the generator\_string function.
 ~~~
 def generator\_string(PRS,DSI,CI,sid, H.s\_in\_bytes):
     len\_zpad = MAX(0, H.s\_in\_bytes - len(prepend\_length(PRS)) - 1)
     return prefix\_free\_cat(PRS,zero\_bytes(len\_zpad), DSI, CI, sid)
 ~~~

-The introduction of a zero-padding within the generator string aims at mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with the low-entropy PRS string.
-Moreover this removes dependence of the input string on the actual length of the password string (unless that the password string PRS becomes larger than the hash function's input block).
+The introduction of a zero-padding within the generator string also helps at mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with the low-entropy PRS string.
+Note that the hash of the first block does not depend on session-specific inputs, such as SID oder CI.

 ## CPace group objects G\_X25519 and G\_X448 for single-coordinate Ladders on Montgomery curves {#CPaceMontgomery}

-In this section we consider the case of CPace using the X25519 and X448 Diffie-Hellman functions from {{?RFC7748}} operating on the Montgomery curves Curve25519 and Curve448 {{?RFC7748}}.
+In this section we consider the case of CPace when using the X25519 and X448 Diffie-Hellman functions from {{?RFC7748}} operating on the Montgomery curves Curve25519 and Curve448 {{?RFC7748}}.

 CPace implementations using single-coordinate ladders on further Montgomery curves SHALL use the definitions in line